Tiger Bay (1959 film): Production

 The film was based on a short story Rodolphe et le Revolver by French writer Noël Calef.
 In the story the witness to the murder was a young boy.
 Director J. Lee Thompson originally intended to film it that way and in August 1958 sent a copy of the script to John Mills, with whom he had worked on Ice Cold in Alex and wanted to play the part of the detective.
 Mills felt the right actor in the part of the 12-year-old boy would "walk away with the picture" but he liked the script and wanted to work with Thompson again.

+The role of the boy was originally offered to Colin Petersen who had been in Smiley.
+However his parents wanted to return to Australia so they rejected the role.

 Thompson went to Mills' house in Sussex to discuss the project and wound up talking to Mills' daughter Hayley.
 After lunch he told Mills that he wanted to change the role of the boy to a girl and cast Hayley in the part as "the whole story will be much more moving and touching in every way."
 Although Hayley had not expressed that much interest in acting, John Mills and his wife agreed.
 Thompson decided to cast her even without testing.

 The role of male lead went to Horst Buchholz.
 Several movies financed by Rank had German stars around this time in an attempt to appeal to the German market.

 Filming started 15 September 1958.
-The film was shot on location in Cardiff, Wales and in Beaconsfield Studios.
+The film was shot mostly on location in the Tiger Bay district of Cardiff, at Newport Transporter Bridge in Newport (12 miles/19 km from Cardiff) and at Avonmouth Docks in Bristol.
+Other scenes were shot at Beaconsfield Studios.

 Regarding daughter Hayley's acting abilities, John Mills said when they started filming "I simply couldn't believe what was happening.
 She looked as if she'd been born in front of a camera."

-The film has repeated sections showing the Newport Transporter Bridge in action, one of the few travelling bridges in the world.

-Although the captain and first officer of the Poloma are shown speaking Spanish the actors were both Cypriots.
+Although the captain and first officer of the Poloma are shown speaking Spanish, the actors were both Cypriots.